wongmrdev/pr-dot-ai/README.md

 # Pull Request Description Generator

-This is a command-line tool that uses OpenAI's GPT-3 model to generate pull request descriptions based on the `git diff` of a specified branch.
+This is a command-line tool that uses OpenAI's models to generate pull request descriptions based on the `git diff` of a specified branch.

 ## Prerequisites
 - Python 3.7 or above